OliverCadman/cross_tracks_ci_ms3/README.md

 5. Cards to display tracks, with button to open modal/dropdown
 6. Modal window/dropdown to display more information and comments left about relative tracks.
 7. Search/Filter functionality
+8. "Like Button", with likes displayed on track cards.
-8. Profile Page for Users
+9. Profile Page for Users
-9. Functionality for users to edit profile
+10. Functionality for users to edit profile
-10. Contact Page
+11. Contact Page
-11. 404 Page
+12. 404 Page
-12. Admin Priveleges (to manage Genres and Tracks)
+13. Admin Priveleges (to manage Genres and Tracks)

 Features for future releases: